Nevada CCW Questions

 - The permit has a duration of five (5) years, starting from the date of issue.
 It authorizes you to carry concealed any handgun you wish – any make, model, type, caliber, capacity, etc.

 The process and the cost is the same as a resident permit.
-You may take the course in any county, but you must submit your paperwork to the Sheriff in the county in which you took the course.
+You may take the course in any county, but you must submit your paperwork to the Sheriff in the same county in which you took the course.

 Our rates for the Nevada CCW Class are as follows: